Tributes

 Harp of Christmas Piece

 15 tracks of beautiful Christmas music arrangements by Diane Schneider, including "Lo How a Rose E'er Blooming" (2:36); "The First Noel" (3:03); "I Wonder As I Wander" (5:31); "Silent Night" (4:49).
-There is also one Shaker Christmas hymn ("When Christ was of a Virgin Born" (3:05) from the music collection: Joy of Angels: Shaker Spirituals for Christmas and the New Year.
+There is also one Shaker Christmas hymn ("When Christ was of a Virgin Born" (3:05) from the Joy of Angels music collection.

 Harp of Hope